amish1188/learning-actions/README.md

 3. Copy the provided template workflow into the file you just created.

-4. Change the name of the workflow to `.NET Analysi`
+4. Change the name of the workflow to `.NET Analysis`

+5. Change the runner to `windows-2022`

+As we are running a .NET 6 project, we need to use an agent with the .NET 6 SDK installed, or install it manually.
+We are opting for the first option.

-5. On the second to last line add the following code.
+6. On the second to last line add the following code.
     Replace the placeholder `<insert_your_build_command>`
     with `dotnet build`